-For the Audit and Standards Committee to note the report.
+It is recommended that the Audit and Standards Committee note the report.

 1. Introduction

 - 1.1 The mandatory requirement for an internal audit function for local authorities is within section 151 of the Local Government Act 1972 and, for the Fire and Rescue Service, authority is delegated to the Assistant Chief Officer to fulfil this function. - 1.2 The definition of Internal Audit, as per the Public Sector Internal Audit Standards (PSIAS) is as follows: